haakon8855/cotd-qualifier-rank-web/README.md

 The following section will guide you through the necessary steps to run this server locally.

+### Prerequisites

+To successfully run this server locally, you will need the following:
+- A Trackmania Club Access Subscription
+- .NET 7.0

 ### Install .NET

 Make sure you have